 Is Bolus Insulin Right for You?

-- Rapid-acting insulin is taken 15 minutes before meals, peaks around 1-2 hours, and lasts for about 4-6 hours.
+- Rapid-acting insulin is taken 15 minutes before meals, peaks around one-to-two hours, and lasts for about four-to-six hours.

-- Short-acting insulin is taken 30 minutes before meals, peaks around 2-4 hours, and lasts about 5-8 hours.
+- Short-acting insulin is taken 30 minutes before meals, peaks around two-to-four hours, and lasts about five-to-eight hours.

 - Bolus insulin is usually prescribed after basal insulin when patients need further help to reach their A1C goals.

-- The amount of insulin to take depends on factors such as your weight, activity levels, current glucose levels, and carbohydrates in a meal.
+- The amount of insulin to take depends on factors such as your weight, activity levels, current blood glucose levels and carbohydrates in a meal.